yarml/LogiCraft/design.md

 - Implement ProgDeclMap, a unit capable of keeping track of all global identifiers(functions and variables) alongside their mutability, types, etc.
 - Test ProgDeclMap, does it look like it works?
 Fix it.
-- Implement LocalDeclMap, a unit similar to ProgDeclMap, in fact it keeps a refenrence to it, and delegates looking up names to ProgDeclMap if it cannot resolve a name, but it prioritizes its own local names.
+- Implement LocalDeclMap, a unit similar to ProgDeclMap, except that it acts on local names instead of global indetifiers, can only contain variables and their assosiated types.
+- Implement SymbolChecker, which utilizes both ProgDeclMap, and LocalDeclMap to verify function bodies consistency.
-- Verify all function bodies with their own LocalDeclMap using the same ProgDeclMap, report errors if they arrise.
+- Verify all function bodies with their own SymbolResolver, report errors if they arrise.
-- If no error arises, then we're done semifying, the semifier outputs the same AST except with all identifiers remapped to thei global names, an AST without ModDecl or UseDecl, functions of the AST have attached with them their LocalDeclMap.
+- If no error arises, then we're done semifying, the semifier outputs the same AST except with all identifiers remapped to their global names, an AST without ModDecl or UseDecl, functions of the AST have attached with them their SymbolResolver.